MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/push-notifications-overview/index.md

 To setup APNS:

 1. [Generate a push notification certificate](https://www.ibm.com/developerworks/community/blogs/worklight/entry/understanding-and-setting-up-push-notifications-in-development-evnironment?lang=en)
-In the push services > push settings section of your application in the MFP operations console, add your APNS certificate and corresponding password.
 2. In the MobileFirst Operations Console → **[your application] → Push → Push Settings**, select the certificate type and provide the certificate's file and password.
 Then,  click **Save**.

 ![Image of adding the GCM crendentials](gcm-setup.png)